Ozy-Viking/exaile_testing/tests/CSCI926/bugs/MetadataList_common.md

 #### Insert in the Middle

-When the index is 2, the None Value is at index 3.
-The inserted object is in the correct location but the metadata is 1 position out after 2.
+When the index is 2 (`mdl.insert(2, insert_song, insert_song.metadata)`), the None Value is now at index 3.
+The inserted object is in the correct location but the metadata is 1 position out after index 2.
 Caused by the same bug as above.

 ```python
 metadata = [